drihu/poketask/README.md

 # Poketask
 > A simple command to start any project.
 Create a README.md, LICENSE, .gitignore, .gitattributes and .editorconfig with one command line.

+By the moment, it's only compatible with Node >= 8.5.0

 ## Installation
 ```bash
 npm install -g poketask